Pakistan and Australia October – November 2025

 Monday 20th Oct

 Leisurely start at 9.30am.
 Not far to travel today to reach Passu.
 But sights on the way.
 First the newish Attabad lake formed when a landslide happened in 2010 and blocked the river.
-Villagers died ad their villages were drowned.
+Villagers died and their villages were drowned.
 The Karakoram highway was blocked and it was a major disaster.
 My friends Will and Kate came upon it in 2011 and they got ferried across by boat in order to carry on on the highway on their bikes.

 It was a beautiful colour.
 The road now goes through tunnels to get round the lake.
-We continue to the suspension bridge.
+We continue to a suspension bridge.
 Walk down to it and then across for amusement.
 Planks of wood with about 6 ins in between so you can see the rushing river below.
 It was a matter of hanging on to the thick wire as you wobbled across .
 Resh decided to take a quicker return route via zip wire.

 Locals making a better job of walking across than us.

 Then it was a walk to look at Passu glacier.
 We biked up a dirt road and then walked.
-Two waited at lunch place, 3 walked a bit …Rupert not enjoying the path on the mountainside with big drop down…and I went all the way with Tambish the guide. (pronounced Tarbish).
+Two waited at lunch place, 3 walked a bit …Rupert not enjoying the path on the mountainside with big drop down…and I went all the way with Tabish the guide. (pronounced Tarbish).
 It was not too arduous but I was in motorbike gear minus jacket.
 The glacier is shrinking very fast.
 It was dirty but not so bad as the other and did at least have white serracs.

 Lunch and then back to main road.
 Scenery huge and around you.
 See glacier again from main road in the distance stretching up and up to mountain tops..